 Grumpy Cat went to court and won big.
 After landing a lucrative deal with Grenade Beverage company for a "Grumpy Cat Grumpuccino" iced coffee line in 2013, the cat’s owner Morristown, Arizona Tabatha Bundesen, who created Grumpy Cat Limited after her pet went viral in 2012, filed suit in 2015, alleging that Grenade had run afoul of their deal by using the Grumpy Cat image on a roasted coffee line and tee-shirts, neither of which were part of the original terms.

-The cat owner’s lawsuit, which centered on breach of contract, and copyright and trademark infringement claims, was swiftly followed up with a countersuit from Grenade, claiming Grumpy Cat did not promote the brand as outlined in the terms of the deal.
+The cat owner’s lawsuit – which centered on breach of contract, and copyright and trademark infringement claims – was swiftly followed up with a countersuit from Grenade, claiming Grumpy Cat did not promote the brand as outlined in the parties’ deal.

 Rise of the Meme Suits

 This is, of course, not the first time a meme has spawned litigation.
 Ludacris was slapped with a copyright infringement lawsuit after he posted another party’s meme on his Instagram account - and you could be next.
 According to LittleThings, Inc.’s complaint, which was filed in the U.S. District Court for the Southern District of New York this past summer, musician/actor Ludacris is on the hook for using its illustration of a woman applying deodorant to the underside of her breasts without authorization to do so.